About The Lejeune Clinic

 Today, medical services provided in the UK for children with Down syndrome has improved enormously and there is a network of doctors who are members of the Down Syndrome Medical Interest Group who share information with health care professionals involved in the treating and managing of the syndrome and so families can now access support locally.

-At the Lejeune Clinic, we continue to support families by providing essential Speech & Language Therapy and Occupational Therapy Sessions.
-We run clinics which are jointly led by two specialist therapists in Speech & Language and Occupational Therapy from birth to 18 years old.
+At the Lejeune Clinic, we continue to support families by providing essential speech and language therapy, occupational therapy and pre-walkers physical therapy sessions.
+We run a mix of In person and Online sessions as well as Topical Webinars led by specialist therapists and professionals, to support our children from birth to 18 years old.

-Our Clinics focus on developing the child’s language and communication as well as their physical development.
-The sessions provide interventions with advice and recommendations for parents and carers on how to help their child with their next stage of development together with practical skills and activities which can be incorporated into their everyday lives.
+Our In person SALT Clinics focus on developing the child’s language and communication.
+The sessions provide intervention strategies with advice and recommendations for parents and carers on how to help their child with their next stage of development, together with practical skills and activities which can be incorporated into their everyday lives.